roblillack/gockl/README.md

 gockl is a minimal XML processor for Go that does not to fuck with your markup.

+Supported & tested Go versions are: 1.2 – 1.11.

 #### Usage ####

 Transparently decode XML string `input` and re-encode to string `output` without affecting